jaredmo/nextgensay/README.md

 # nextgensay

-nextgensay uses `cowsay` and `fortune` to print Star Trek: The Next Generation quotes on the terminal.
+nextgensay uses `cowsay` and `fortune` to print "Star Trek: The Next Generation" quotes on the terminal. 🖖

 ## Installation